 Breville Smart Grinder

-In short, the Breville Smart Grinder Pro is a good entry level grinder, that excels at espresso.
+In short, the Breville Smart Grinder Pro is a good entry level burr grinder, that excels at espresso.
 At this price point you won’t get any better.
 However the grind consistency particularly at coarser grind settings is somewhat lacking and the high tech features can be somewhat of a nuisance.
 If you are looking for an entry level espresso grinder at an affordable price then the Breville Smart Grinder may be for you.

 Breville Smart Grinder Pro Review

 The single most important consideration in purchasing a coffee grinder is grind consistency.
 To summarize a lot of technical theory, basically the more consistent the particle sizes of the ground coffee the more even the extraction and the nicer the taste.
 The grind consistency really comes down to the quality of the burrs used.
 So how does the Breville Smart Grinder Pro stack up?
-The Breville Smart Grinder has 40mm Conical Steel Burrs that offer good grind consistency.
+The Breville Smart Grinder has 40mm stainless steel conical burrs that offer good grind consistency.

-The Breville Smart grinder is really aimed at those looking to grind for espresso at an affordable price.
-And for the medium to fine grind settings the Breville coffee grinder has relatively good grind consistency.
-However the grind consistency decreases with the coarseness of the grind.
-If you are comparing it to other grinders you will find that it can’t grind as fine as the Rancilio Rocky grinder or match the coarseness of the Baratza Encore.
+This grinder is really aimed at those looking to grind for espresso at an affordable price.
+And for the medium to fine settings the Breville Smart Grinder Pro offers relatively good grind consistency.
+However, the grind consistency decreases with the coarseness of the grind.
+If you are comparing it to other grinders you will find that it can’t grind as fine as the Rancilio Rocky or match the coarseness of the Baratza Encore.
 So if you are looking to use the Breville Smart Grinder for espresso or pour over this might be worth investing in.
-However, if you are looking to grind for french press or cold brew it might be better looking elsewhere.
+However, if you are looking to grind for French press or cold brew you would be better with something like the Baratza Encore.